crypto101/book/complete-cryptosystems.rst

 Good advice necessarily changes over time, and it's impossible to do so in a persistent medium such as a book.
-Instead, you should look at continuously updated third party sources such as :ref:`Qualys SSL Labs https://www.ssllabs.com/`.
-They provide tests for both SSL clients and servers, and extensive advice on how to improve configurations.
+Instead, you should look at continuously updated third party sources such as `Qualys SSL Labs
+<https://www.ssllabs.com/>`_.
+They provide tests for both SSL clients
+and servers, and extensive advice on how to improve configurations.

 That said, there are certainly some general things we want from a TLS